fedi-e2ee/public-key-directory-specification/Specification.md

    * **Carol** is a self-hosted Fediverse user who runs her own instance.
    * **Dave** is a Fediverse user on Richard's instance.
 (Richard is defined below.)
 2. **Attackers** are motivated individuals that seek to damage or impair the normal operation of the system.
+   * **Grace** is a government representative for a hostile nation-state that does not want citizens to have privacy.
    * **Harry** is a cyber-stalker that seeks to harass one or more of the honest users.
    * **Karen** is a Troy (defined below) that pretends to be a Eugene and goes directly to the legal system to cause operator distress.